muggy8/improbable/have-and-havenot/3gQ6l5hb.md

 "M-Mountainpass?"
 Mikay answered a little bit shocked.

 "No!
-My location service is returning an error saying there's no beacon detectable and my clock says it's not even been a month since the last time I was was for sure on 9M6GB4A5!
+My location service is returning an error saying there's no beacon detectable and my clock says it's not even been a month since the last time I was for sure on 9M6GB4A5!
 Either you or someone else is playing a prank on me or I somehow traveled faster than light.
-Which do you thing I'd rather believe!?"
+Which do you think I'd rather believe!?"

 But Mikay didn't answer.